royalapplications/docs/src/r2022/royalserver/management/service-configuration.md

 **Use Compression**

-This setting enables (HTTP) compression on Royal Server for Management Endpoint connections.
+This setting enables (HTTP) compression on Royal Server for [Management Endpoint Component](xref:royalserver_modules).
 Enabling this is recommended if you have enough CPU on the client and the servers side and want reduce the network load.

 **HTTPS/SSL**